kissmetrics/km-support/_posts/2015-08-13-metric-groupings.md

 | Google.com | 150 |

-**Breakdown of each**
+**Breakdown Over Time**

 | Facebook.com | 50 |
 | Google.com | 100 |

-Note: For the metrics "Conversion Rate" and "Average Time Between Event" -- to be grouped in any bucket using "Breakdown of each", the user must have the same value at the time of both events.
+Note: For the metrics "Conversion Rate" and "Average Time Between Event" -- to be grouped in any bucket using "Breakdown Over Time", the user must have the same value at the time of both events.
 Otherwise, they are excluded from calculation.